 Walton to Gilsland

 After a short transfer you begin your walk from Walton.
-Your path travels through farmland to Haytongate, where there is an option to take a detour to visit the romantic Lanercost Priory ruin and the adjacent vicarge's Edward Tower, where Edward I once convalesced. then turns downhill from Banks.
-This is a very pleasant section of walking before the rigours of the next few sections.
+Your path travels through farmland to Haytongate, where there is an option to take a detour to visit the romantic Lanercost Priory ruin and the adjacent vicarage’s Edward Tower, where Edward I once convalesced.
+The path then turns towards Banks and a very pleasant section of walking before the rigours of the next few sections.
 The turf wall gives way to consolidated stone now, and there are some great views from some of the turrets of the stunning countryside all around.
-The Roman gem of the Birdoswald estate on Banna fort is yours to explore too - this is a magical place coupled with informative exhibits.
+The Roman fort of Banna part of the Birdoswald estate is yours to explore too - this is a magical place coupled with an opportunity for refreshment!
 At the end of the walk in Gilsland you will be met by your driver and transferred back to Farlam Hall.

 8 miles (13 km)

 Transfer to Gilsland to pick up the trail.
 Today is one of the most demanding sections, but when you reach the highest point of the trail at Winshields Crags, you will be rewarded by stunning views in every direction.
 The quality of the wall is also excellent along this section.
 Upon reaching Once Brewed, we will transfer you to Vindolanda if time permits, en route to Langley Castle - your base for the next two nights.
 Vindolanda was a Roman auxiliary fort which guarded the Stanegate Roman road.
 It is noted for the Vindolanda tablets, considered to be among the most important finds of military and private correspondence found anywhere in the Roman Empire and the oldest surviving handwritten documents in Britain.
 They are also probably the best source of information about life on Hadrian's Wall, so a visit here is highly recommended!

 6. Day six